rankutah/blog/sites/rodmaxfielddds/content/services/infection-control.md

 # Infection Control

 Infection controls and precautions protect patients and staff alike.
-Our office follows procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA) and the Center for Disease Control (CDC).
+Our office follows procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA), and the Centers for Disease Control and Prevention (CDC).

 {{< cols min="18rem" gap="2rem" v="start">}}